pytorch/serve/docs/management_api.md

 This API follows the [ManagementAPIsService.RegisterModel](https://github.com/pytorch/serve/blob/master/frontend/server/src/main/resources/proto/management.proto) gRPC API.

 To use this API after TorchServe starts, model API control has to be enabled.
-Add `--enabled-model-api` to command line when running TorchServe to enable the use of this API.
+Add `--enable-model-api` to command line when running TorchServe to enable the use of this API.
 For more details see [model API control](./model_api_control.md)

 `POST /models`